-Romantic Movies to Practice Spanish Posted by Karoly Molina on Feb 6, 2020 in Entertainment
+Romantic Movies to Practice Spanish Posted by Karoly Molina on Feb 6, 2020 in Uncategorized

 February is here and we are constantly bombarded with all-things romance: películas, dulces, tarjetas, regalos y mas!
 In an effort to make use of the ambiente romantico or romantic mood of this month, I want to suggest 3 movies you can watch to practice your Spanish!